Parthzh/Ahead/README.md

 ## Tech Stack

 - HTML, CSS, and vanilla JavaScript on the front end
-- Firebase for the real-time backend/database
+- Supabase for the real-time backend/database

 ## Project Structure